 Land repair works may need resource consent from the Christchurch City Council or Environment Canterbury, or both.
 The two councils are working together to streamline the resource consent process to make it easier for property owners.

-After you have confirmed the details of your repair works, you (or your contractor) will need to fill out the Land Repair Resource Consent Application Form [PDF 300KB or DOC 200KB].
+After you have confirmed the details of your repair works, you (or your contractor) will need to fill out the Land Repair Resource Consent Application Form [PDF, 177 KB] also available in Word [DOC, 2.5 MB].
 You can apply for resource consent from both Christchurch City Council and Environment Canterbury on the same form.

 To avoid delays in processing your application it is important that you complete all sections of the form, and provide all of the necessary information.
 A checklist of information requirements is included at the back of the application form.
 If you have any questions about the information you need to provide for your particular application please contact the Council on (03) 941 8999.